DannieBGoode/opensx70/faq.md

 + **Ok, I like it, where can I get one?**

-Please bear in mind that openSX70 is not a product, and will probably never be as such.
+Please bear in mind that openSX70 is not a product as such, and will probably never be.
 Think of it as an ever improving experimental platform.
 As an open project, it is basically free as long as you use for non commercial purposes under Creative Commons "Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)" https://creativecommons.org/licenses/by-nc/4.0/

 + **So then… where are you now?**